bsodmike/easy-twitch-streaming-in-linux/README.md

 By default, 8 threads have been configured; if you have more cores, you can bump this up.

+### OBS Config

+On my i7 6850K gaming rig, I am able to push 20,000 Kbps stream to the rtmp box over a GigE link easily; however, I've experience glitches in OBS when pushing > 50,000 Kbps; I'm pushing at such a high rate so as to persist footage as 2K 'source'.

 ## How to use

 * For the simplest case, just run the following in the root of this repo: